Skip to content

 • Depending on the time elapsed since the end of development, it may be difficult for the author of the failing code to analyze the reasons of the problem if this development dates back to a few weeks or months, and the developer has moved on to other tasks.

-Using an integration branch is discouraged in the general case, but there are some acceptable reasons to adopt one.
+Using an integration branch (with a Gitflow-like branching model) is discouraged as a default choice, but there are some acceptable reasons to adopt one.
 The following chapters present the 3 main ones.

 Instantiating a dedicated hosting environment for each development branch in progress might be indeed a cost difficult to afford.